 About

-Stillness is central to it.
-Not as something to force or achieve, but as something that becomes available when attention is no longer strained or fragmented.
+Stillness is central to this work, not as something to force or achieve, but as something that becomes available when attention is no longer strained or scattered.

-For many people, getting to stillness directly is not easy.
-The mind stays active, and the body feels unsettled.
-Sitting still can sometimes amplify that experience rather than resolve it.
+For many people, arriving at stillness directly isn’t easy.
+The mind stays active, and the body can feel unsettled.
+Sitting in silence can sometimes intensify that, rather than resolve it.

-This is where rhythm and sound come in.
+This is where rhythm and sound come in – they offer a way in.

-I’m Craig Coggle, a drummer and educator exploring how rhythm shapes attention, energy and state.
+I’m Craig, a drummer and educator exploring how rhythm shapes attention, energy and state.

 It did not happen every time, and I was often caught up in wanting to be a “rock star,” but I could still recognise those moments when everything locked in.
 They were the most direct and honest parts of playing.